 Identity Access Modes

-The Azure Key Vault Provider offers four modes for accessing a Key Vault instance
+The Azure Key Vault Provider offers five modes for accessing a Key Vault instance

 Best Practices